zqx775858/rl-swarm/README.md

 ### Select your Swarm

-To select your swarm, answer 'B' to join the Big Swarm (DAPO-Math 17K dataset) or 'S' to join the Small Swarm (GSM8K dataset).
+To select your swarm, answer 'B' to join the Math Hard (DAPO-Math 17K dataset) or 'S' to join the Math (GSM8K dataset).

 ### Select your Model